lamini-ai/lamini-examples/prompt_engineering.md

 batch.
 This approach enhances efficiency by allowing the model to handle several prompts at once, optimizing resource utilization and potentially reducing response time.

-In lamini, you can easily batch a list of prompts like below:
+In lamini, the first argument to the runner can either be a single prompt or a list of prompts.
+When using a list of prompts, our system will batch process them.

 ```python
 from llama import MistralRunner